Feeding your adult dog well

 Never (toxic or dangerous)

-Helping your dog lose weight: slow, measured, supervised
+Helping your dog lose weight

-Obesity isn't « a few pounds of happiness »: it's a chronic disease, in which fatty tissue keeps up a low-grade inflammation throughout the body (AAHA 2021).
-The good news: since losing weight too fast is dangerous (it burns off muscle), the method that works is also the gentlest.
+Obesity isn't just a few extra kilos: it's a genuine disease, in which excess fat keeps producing low-grade inflammation throughout the body.
+The good news: because losing weight too fast is dangerous, as it burns off muscle before fat, the method that works is also the gentlest one.
 Aim for consistency, not speed.

-Set the goal with the vet
+Set the target with your vet

-Weigh the ration and count the extras
+Weigh his portion and count the extras

 Move more, gradually